-Since the Sarbanes-Oxley (SOX) Act was passed in 2002 to protect investors from fraudulent financial reporting, companies large and small have been required to regulate their financial practice and corporate governance by developing, testing and remediating internal controls.
+Since the Sarbanes-Oxley (SOX) Act was passed in 2002 to protect investors from fraudulent financial reporting, companies large and small have been required to regulate their financial practice and corporate governance by developing, testing, and remediating internal controls.
 To comply with the legislation, our client had previously engaged an outside vendor—one who did not escalate the problem areas the company faced with their internal controls.
-As the company closed out FY2018, it became clear that the health of their internal controls systems was suffering, and they needed to quickly mobilize a reliable defense.
+As the company closed out FY2018, it became clear that the health of its internal controls systems was suffering, and it needed to quickly mobilize a reliable defense.

 When RGP was brought on board in 2019 to remedy the situation, the company had more than 20 deficiencies—and a material weakness they were obligated to note in their 2018 10K.
 During our engagement, our client implemented the Oracle Fusion cloud-based ERP system, which also made it possible to automate key process controls.